MIDI: Sequencers

-Sequencing software allows recorded MIDI data to be manipulated using standard computer editing features such as cut, copy and paste and drag and drop.
+Sequencing software can be used to manipulate recorded MIDI data with standard computer editing features such as cut, copy and paste and drag and drop.
 Keyboard shortcuts can be used to streamline workflow, and, in some systems, editing functions may be invoked by MIDI events.
-The sequencer allows each channel to be set to play a different sound and gives a graphical overview of the arrangement.
+The sequencer can set each channel to play a different sound and gives a graphical overview of the arrangement.
 A variety of editing tools are made available, including a notation display or scorewriter that can be used to create printed parts for musicians.
 Tools such as looping, quantization, randomization, and transposition simplify the arranging process.

 Beat creation is simplified, and groove templates can be used to duplicate another track's rhythmic feel.
 Realistic expression can be added through the manipulation of real-time controllers.
 Mixing can be performed, and MIDI can be synchronized with recorded audio and video tracks.
 Work can be saved, and transported between different computers or studios.

-Sequencers may take alternate forms, such as drum pattern editors that allow users to create beats by clicking on pattern grids, and loop sequencers such as ACID Pro, which allow MIDI to be combined with prerecorded audio loops whose tempos and keys are matched to each other.
+Sequencers may take alternate forms, such as drum pattern editors that users can use to create beats by clicking on pattern grids, and loop sequencers such as ACID Pro, which combine MIDI with prerecorded audio loops whose tempos and keys are matched to each other.
 Cue-list sequencing is used to trigger dialogue, sound effect, and music cues in stage and broadcast production.

 Notation software

 With MIDI, notes played on a keyboard can automatically be transcribed to sheet music.
-Scorewriting software typically lacks advanced sequencing tools, and is optimized for the creation of a neat, professional printout designed for live instrumentalists.
+Scorewriting software typically lacks advanced sequencing tools and is optimized for the creation of a neat, professional printout designed for live instrumentalists.
 These programs provide support for dynamics and expression markings, chord and lyric display, and complex score styles.
 Software is available that can print scores in braille.

 Notation programs include Finale, Encore, Sibelius, MuseScore and Dorico.
 SmartScore software can produce MIDI files from scanned sheet music.

 Editors and librarians

-Patch editors allow users to program their equipment through the computer interface.
+Users can program their equipment through the patch editor as a computer interface.
 These became essential with the appearance of complex synthesizers such as the Yamaha FS1R, which contained several thousand programmable parameters, but had an interface that consisted of fifteen tiny buttons, four knobs and a small LCD.
 Digital instruments typically discourage users from experimentation, due to their lack of the feedback and direct control that switches and knobs would provide, but patch editors give owners of hardware instruments and effects devices the same editing functionality that is available to users of software synthesizers.
 Some editors are designed for a specific instrument or effects device, while other, universal editors support a variety of equipment, and ideally can control the parameters of every device in a setup through the use of System Exclusive messages.
 System Exclusive messages use the MIDI protocol to send information about the synthesizer's parameters.